AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - **Trend:** The long-term change.

-- **Seasonality:** A fluctuation (or several) that repeats based on a fixed, known time period.
-For example, the fluctuation of retail store sales across days of a week, or hours of a day.
+- **Seasonality:** A fluctuation (or several) that repeats based on a fixed, known time period, often related to how we measure time and schedule our lives.
+For example, the fluctuation of retail store sales across days of a week, or electricity usage across hours of a day.

-- **Cyclicality:** A fluctuation that does not repeat on a fixed, known time period.
-For example, the effect of a sharp increase / decrese in oil prices on car sales.
+- **Cyclicality:** A fluctuation that does not repeat based on a fixed, known time period, often caused by temporary factors.
+For example, the effect of a sharp increase / decrease in oil prices on car sales.

 - **Remainder / Error:** The unpredictable component of the time series, at least with the available data and methods.